blackendpoints/blackendpoints.github.io/README.md

 # BlackEndpoints

+This project is freely available to use as-is, but the source code is not licensed for reuse, modification, or distribution.

 ## Supporting Black-Owned Businesses in Times of Change

 BlackEndpoints is a web application designed to help users discover and support local Black-owned businesses in their area.
 In response to recent rollbacks of Diversity, Equity, and Inclusion (DEI) initiatives across various sectors, this platform serves as a crucial tool for economic empowerment and community solidarity.